tani/www.gengo.cc/src/content/blog/artemis_bridging_gap.md

   the configuration file.
 We can use Neovim's Lua API in Vim.
 ---

-# Artemis: Bridging gap between Vim and Neovim
+# Artemis: Bridging the gap between Vim and Neovim

 [vim-artemis](https://github.com/tani/vim-artemis)
 is a lua module offering a unified interface for